heoelri/azurearc/arck8s/lab1/lab1.md

 ## Introduction

-In this lab we're going to deploy a Kubernetes Cluster (based on minikube) on a Windows 10 device.
-At the end of this lab you'll have an Azure Arc managed Kubernetes Cluster running on Windows 10.
+In this lab we are going to deploy a Kubernetes Cluster (based on minikube) on a Windows 10 device.
+At the end of this lab you will have an Azure Arc managed Kubernetes Cluster running on Windows 10.

 ## Preparation